My loved one is receiving mental health treatment but I can’t get any information because of HIPAA. What can I do?

 During the hospital stay, it’s important that your loved one connects with people from their community who can provide support and reassurance.
 Encourage your loved one to allow calls or visits from friends, neighbors, advocates, specific family members or their spiritual leader.

 Visiting hours are often limited to make time for therapy sessions and other treatment.
-Check with the hospital about these times and any age restrictions.
-If you are the parent or guardian of someone younger than 18, you generally have access to medical records and input into treatment decisions.
+Check with the hospital about visiting times and any age restrictions they may have for visitors.
+If you are the parent or guardian of someone younger than 18, you generally have access to medical records and input in treatment decisions.

 What HIPAA Means for Mental Illness